Apple, Samsung make final pitch to U.S. jury

 "From the very beginning, Samsung has disrespected this process," he said.

-McElhinny urged jurors to consider Samsung's internal documents, which compared its products with Apple's and determined it had a crisis of design.
+McElhinny said Samsung's internal documents compared its products with Apple's -- and determined it had a crisis of design.

 McElhinny focused on a meeting between Samsung and Google executives in February 2010, where Google asked Samsung to stop imitating the iPad so closely.